 “It comes with time,” I replied.

-“Every time I looked at you, you were looking straight in the mirror and barely blinking,” the student exclaimed, eyes wide.
+“Every time I looked at you, you were looking straight ahead and barely blinking,” the student exclaimed, eyes wide.
 “I don’t know how you do that.”

 I laughed.
 “Please know I still have a lot of work to do, but I’ve also done a lot of work.
 Someday someone is going to say the same to you and wonder at the how of your practice.
-And you will know it was just a ton of time on the mat in the hot room working it out and working it in.”
+And you will know it was just a ton of time on the mat working it out and working it in.”